Deviled Eggs With Bacon

 - 1/2 tsp sugar

-Hard boil the eggs by placing in a large pot of water and bringing to a boil for 8 minutes.
-You can cook your bacon at this time too.
+- Hard boil the eggs by placing in a large pot of water and bringing to a boil for 8 minutes.
+Cook your bacon during this time if needed.

-Then add in the mayo, vinegar, mustard and sugar, mixing until combined.
-Mix in the minced jalapenos and bacon.
+- Mash yolks with a fork, and add the mayonnaise, vinegar, mustard and sugar, mixing until combined.

-Spoon the mixture in a large Ziplock bag.
-Cut a 1/4 inch hole in the corner, and gently squeeze the bag to fill each egg with the mixture.
+- Cut a 1/4 inch hole in the corner of the bag.
+Gently squeeze the bag to fill the white halves.